DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 npm i @devexpress/dx-react-datagrid-bootstrap3 --save
 ```

-Make sure that Bootstrap styles are linked to a page.
+Make sure that Bootstrap styles are linked to the page.
 If you have not yet configured Bootstrap for your project, check the following link: http://getbootstrap.com/getting-started/#download.

+### Polyfills

+React DataGrid uses the latest standards of the web platform.
+This means that some old browsers do not support all features of modern ones.

+You may need to include ES2015 (ES6) polyfill to support some old browsers like IE11, Android 4.

+We recommend to use [BABEL Polyfill](https://babeljs.io/docs/usage/polyfill/).
+Feel free to use any other alternative.

-### Using DataGrid component:
+### Using DataGrid component

 By default DataGrid renders nothing.
 All its functionality is implemented via plugin components that are nested into the root DataGrid component.
-So we should specify at least one plugin that visualize the data provided to the grid.
+So, we should specify at least one plugin that visualizes the data provided for the grid.

-To display the data as a simple table you can use the TableView plugin as follows:
+To display the data as a simple table, you can use the TableView plugin as follows:

 ```js
 import {